YunoHost/doc/dev.md

   commands/requests are also defined via the actionsmap.
 For instance, accessing the page `https://domain.tld/yunohost/api/users` corresponds to a `GET /users` requests on the YunoHost API.
 It is mapped to the function `user_list()`.
-Accessing the URL should display the json returned by this function.
+Accessing the URL should display the JSON returned by this function.
 'GET' requests are typically meant to ask information to the server.
   'POST' requests are meant to ask the server to edit/change some information, or to execute some actions.

-- `js/yunohost/controllers` contains the javascript parts,
+- `js/yunohost/controllers` contains the JavaScript parts,
   and define which requests to make to the API when loading a specific page of the interface, and how to process the data to generate the page, using templates.